learn-co-curriculum/uci-mod-3-initializing-objects-lab/README.md

 # Ruby Object Initialize Lab

-## Objectives
+## Learning Goals

-1. Define a class with a custom initialize routine.
+- Define a class with a custom initialize routine.
-2. Set instance variable attributes from initialize.
+- Set instance variable attributes from the `#initialize` method.
-3. Include a default argument for an initialize argument.
+- Include a default argument for an initialize argument.

 ## Overview